 Funding criteria and policies

 Applicants are required to have a close connection to the Finnish scientific community so that the funding will benefit Finnish research and society.
 This means that the funding will be administered by a Finnish organisation.
-In addition, the Research Council for Biosciences, Health and the Environment primarily funds projects where both the PI and the research team mainly work in Finland.
+In addition, the Scientific Council for Biosciences, Health and the Environment primarily funds projects where both the PI and the research team mainly work in Finland.
 This must be clearly indicated in the application.

 Academy Project funding